greenirvavril/lux-eval/README.md

 ./setup.sh
 ````

-Note: To use [COMETKiwi22](https://huggingface.co/Unbabel/wmt22-cometkiwi-da), you may have acknowledge its license on Hugging Face Hub and [log-in into hugging face hub](https://huggingface.co/docs/huggingface_hub/quick-start).
+Note: To use [COMETKiwi22](https://huggingface.co/Unbabel/wmt22-cometkiwi-da), you may have to acknowledge its license on Hugging Face Hub and [log-in into hugging face hub](https://huggingface.co/docs/huggingface_hub/quick-start).

 ---